 When we talk to our patients about cysts, they frequently ask us if we watch Dr. Pimple Popper.
-The simple truth is, we don’t.
+The simple truth is, that we don’t.
 However, we get to live the dream by working on cysts every day.
 These fluid-filled sacs in the skin are common, and because of that we see and treat them very frequently in our dermatology clinics.
 From your head to your toes, people can develop cysts on virtually any part of their skin.
 Most of the time these don’t require any treatment.
 However, there are a few circumstances that may necessitate having your cysts treated.
-Also, there are many different Cysts types pop up in the skin.
+Also, there are many different cysts types that pop up on the skin.

 Cysts Types & Treatments

 Epidermoid cysts (formerly known as sebaceous cysts, wen, or boil) are the most common type.
-This growth occurs due to plugging in a pore on the skin.
+Sebaceous gland cysts occur due to plugging in a pore on the skin.
 When the pore plugs, its contents are locked in place, with nowhere to go.
 This pore has a lining of skin and an attached oil gland.
 As that skin is sloughed off within the pore it is normally pushed through to the surface and shed gradually like all our skin.

 In the case of a cyst, the pore gradually swells and enlarges as it fills with these materials over time.
 Eventually, this leads up to a mass that can be felt and sometimes seen through the skin.
 Epidermoid cysts develop in many different areas of the body.
 Some of the more common areas they are seen are the torso including the chest and back, as well as the face and neck region.
 The classic appearance of the cyst is a lump in the skin with an overlying prominent pore called a punctum.
-This prominent pore may look like dark spot or a small dimple in the skin.
+This prominent pore may look like a dark spot or a small dimple in the skin.